dydtjr1128/WordCounter/README.md

 # Welcome to WordCounter project!
-This is word counter what I want to find word in all directory files.
+This is `WordCounter` what I want to find word in all directory files.
+`WordCounter` is a fast, multi-threaded counter written in C++17.

 This is made using modern c++17(use filesystem).
 So this can support all platform.